 Dr. Angelou championed the unique health and wellness needs of women

-We are deeply saddened by the passing of Dr. Maya Angelou on May 28, 2014.
-Her life was a testament to what one person can accomplish through perseverance, determination and kindness of heart.
+Dr. Maya Angelou's life was a testament to what one person can accomplish through perseverance, determination and kindness of heart.
 As a leader in the civil rights movement, an author and poet, and as a recipient of the Presidential Medal of Freedom, Dr. Angelou had a profound and lasting impact on our community, our state and the nation.

 We are fortunate to have been associated with Dr. Angelou through her commitment to improve the lives and health of women and girls through the Maya Angelou Women's Health & Wellness Center at Forsyth Medical Center.
-Her presence will be missed but her spirit will remain.
-Our deepest condolences go out to her family and friends.
+Her presence is missed but her spirit remains.

 "Courage is the most important of all the virtues, because without courage you can't practice any other virtue consistently.
 You can practice any virtue erratically, but nothing consistently without courage."
 Maya Angelou